C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 1 Britain:

-checked, and executed with Lloyd’s Policy Signing Office; policy impressed
+and executed with Lloyd’s Policy Signing Office; policy impressed with seal of

-with seal of Policy Office and collected by broker.
-Each syndicate’s
+Policy Office and collected by broker.
+Each syndicate’s line proportion

-all subscribing companies; prepared by broker; policy passed to Institute
+subscribing companies; prepared by broker; policy passed to Institute of London

-so that many companies can participate.
-Each underwriter accepts
+many companies can participate.
+Each underwriter accepts a proportion of

 Marine Adventure: For perils covered by marine contract--includes perils of the sea and is extended to include land risks incidental to the sea voyage and losses on inland waterways.
 The adventure must be lawful; there must be a ship, goods or other movables exposed to marine perils, or where the earning of freight/commission/profit endangered by marine perils.
 Marine Adventure also occurs where liability to a third party may be incurred by some person with interest or responsibility for the ship or goods.